 Cribs should be:

-- Made of certified sustainable wood and hardwood only (no pressed or engineered wood – including particleboard, plywood, fiberboard and medium density fiberboard, all which typically contain added formaldehyde.)
+- Made of sustainable solid wood (not engineered/composite wood – including particleboard, plywood, fiberboard and medium density fiberboard, all which typically contain added formaldehyde.)
 The wood should be Forest Stewardship Council (FSC) certified to ensure it comes from responsibly managed forests that provide environmental, social and economic benefits.

-- Finished or painted with a water-based, non-toxic substance that contains no VOCs (or better yet, get one that’s unfinished).
+- Finished or painted with a non-toxic, VOC-free substance (or better yet, get one that’s unfinished).
 Food grade oil, such as linseed, beeswax or tung oil, is the best option for finishes.

 Seems simple enough, right?
 Unfortunately, this criteria is harder to find than you’d think.